 In this post I'll explain my Story writing process by describing the steps I'd go through to create a User Story for a made up feature.
 These steps are: break up the design; order, prioritize, estimate; and write the recipe.
 I probably deviate a bit from the suggested formula and format for User Story writing, but I feel that it's still true to the principles of Agile.

 Side Note: This post is written from the perspective of, and primarily for, someone who writes User Stories in an Agile Development environment.
 I'm thinking mostly of Product Managers, UX Designers, Business Analysts, and any other people who are primarily non-technical, but work closely with software developers who are the recipients of User Stories.

-I'll start at the point that the mockup is finished.
+I'll start at the point that the wireframe is finished.
 At this point, a lot of the work is actually done, but it's important to take the next steps to craft a good User Story out of your design.

 Let's say that you've come up with a design that allows users to view a list of customer demographic information.
 Something like this:

 Now, it's tempting just to drop this into a User Story and say "build this."
 But it's important not to discount how much information is in your head about how this relatively simple page should function.
 There are some gaps that need to be filled in for the developer who's going to be building it.
 But don't under- or over-think these gaps.
-My Story writing approach is focused on "the art of maximizing the amount of work not done", which is one of the reasons I use Balsamiq Mockups.
+My Story writing approach is focused on "the art of maximizing the amount of work not done", which is one of the reasons I use Balsamiq.